melvyn9/agent-stack/README.md

     - Independent from other users
 - Each user has isolated long-term memory stored in Pinecone under `user_id`.
   Mem0 ensures that no user can access another user’s memory items.
+- Each user also has isolated short-term memory managed by Redis.
+Refer to [10.
+Short-Term Memory with Redis](#10-short-term-memory-with-redis)

 Check which containers are active:
 ```bash